rollin340/ldap_nifi_airflow/README.md

 On the Terminal from the project's root directory, run `docker compose up`.

 ### Enable 'memberOf' module in LDAP for Airflow
-- To use Airflow, run `setup_ldap_memberof.sh`to enable LDAP to show "memberOf" details from each user. **This process recreates the initial LDAP tree, and should be done AFTER the container has started, but BEFORE new users/groups are created**
+- To use Airflow, run `setup_ldap_memberof.(sh/bat)`to enable LDAP to show "memberOf" details from each user. **This process recreates the initial LDAP tree, and should be done AFTER the container has started, but BEFORE new users/groups are created**

 ## Docker images used
 - `bitnami/openldap`:`2`